It will be easier to understand Jesus' identity if you read the article Who is the Holy Spirit in this commentary.

 (Rev. 3:1-6 esp.
 V.2 then V.5 keywords: blot his name out of the book of life) There are people, preachers, and teachers who say a Christian cannot backslide (fall away) out of grace and into hell and they call Jesus a liar because Jesus said He could and would blot (to smear out, erase, obliterate) a person's name out of the book of life.
 Blot is defined to smear out, erase, and obliterate.
 It is the same anglicized Greek word, "exaleipho", which is used in (Acts 3:9 keyword: blotted) to say a person's past sins are blotted out when they are saved.
 Whatever is blotted out is gone!
 Gone means it won't be back!

 (Rom.
 3:4) Concerning the above paragraph and the people who teach and talk about the once in grace always in grace doctrine (teaching); you decide if they or Jesus is the liar because that too is between Jesus and you.
 Just remember (Matt.
 12:36-37) "But I say unto you, that every idle (lazy, useless, barren) word that men shall speak, they shall give account thereof in the day of judgment (decision for or against).
-For by thy words thou shalt be justified, and by thy words thou shalt be condemned (to give judgment against one, to pronounce guilty, to condemn)."
+For by thy words thou shalt be justified (show or regard as), and by thy words thou shalt be condemned (to give judgment against one, to pronounce guilty, to condemn)."

 (Heb.
 6:4-6 esp.
 V.4 keywords: impossible AND partakers of the Holy Ghost) God's word says people can be enlightened (make to see) and have tasted (to experience, to eat which corresponds with John 6:53 "eat the flesh of the Son of man") of the heavenly gift (sacrifice, which is Jesus= salvation) and were made partakers (sharer, an associate, partner) of the Holy Ghost if they shall fall away (to apostatize, become apostate) it is impossible (unable, not possible) to renew (to renovate) them again unto repentance.

-The last line of defense the once in grace always in grace-rs fall back on is to say a person didn't get saved in the first place if they quit church and go back into sin.
-THAT STATEMENT IS NOT IN THE BIBLE IN ANY FORM.
 I have personally heard a "once in grace always in grace regardless of sin" pastor of a mega-church say to his congregation on his weekly TV broadcast and on the internet; "Once you have sinned enough God will just take you on out to heaven because you are no benefit to him here."
-BUT:

 God said; (Phil.
 2:10-15 esp.
 V.12) "work out your own salvation with fear (alarm, fright, be afraid) and trembling (quaking)".
 And God said; (1Pet.
 1:2) to the elect, sanctified through the Spirit by the blood of Jesus Christ (1Pet.
 4:18) "And if the righteous scarcely (with difficulty, with much work) be saved where shall the ungodly and sinner appear?

 (1Tim.
 4:1-2 esp.
 V.1 keywords: depart the faith & V.2 keywords: speaking lies in hypocrisy) These Christians had obviously let themselves fall under the influence of Satan, they had backslid and were speaking (teaching and preaching) lies.
-God told us; (Prov.
+The Bible tells us; (Prov.
 6:12-19 esp.
-V.15 keywords: suddenly shall he be broken without remedy) the seven abominations He hates.
+V.15 keywords: suddenly shall he be broken without remedy) the seven abominations God hates.
 (V.17-19) "A proud look, a lying tongue, hands that shed innocent blood <--(Psa.
-139:13 abortion- God knew David the person in his Mother's womb), An heart that deviseth wicked imaginations, feet that be swift in running to mischief, A false witness that speaketh lies, and he that soweth discord among brethren.
+139:13 abortion- God knew David the person in his Mother's womb), an heart that deviseth wicked imaginations, feet that be swift in running to mischief (bad, evil), A false witness that speaketh lies, and he that soweth discord among brethren.
 How many times have Christians done these things in your church?

 As shown above only God/Jesus knows the content of the heart and man does not!
 (Rom.
 14:4 & 12-13) Who do you think you are that judges another man's servant?
 Are you slipping your little, scrawny self upon God's throne?
 (V.12) You will give account of yourself to God (V.13 keywords: stumblingblock) and what will your answer be if you have put a stumblingblock or an occasion to sin in your brother's way by telling him he did not get saved in the first place?
 Think about it!